 Here, now, is an updated version of Miami's Eater 38, your answer and ours to any question that begins, "Can you recommend a restaurant?"
 This highly elite group, which is in no particular order of importance or rank, has been culled from a panel of experts and covers the entire city, spans myriad cuisines, histories, locations, and, collectively, satisfies all of your restaurant needs, save for those who are never happy.
 Every couple of months, we'll be adding pertinent restaurants that were omitted, have newly become eligible (restaurants must be open at least six months), or have stepped up their game.

-After much reflecting and pouring over reader emails and comments, we've decided to drop Versailles, Jimmy'z Kitchen and Tropical Chinese Restaurant.
-The good news is that in their places, we shine light on Azul, Casa Tua, and debut the dim sum go-to eatery, Hakkasan, on this month's list.
+After much reflecting and pouring over reader emails and comments, we've decided to drop The Dutch, Area 31 and Yardbird Southern Table & Bar.
+The good news is that in their places, we shine light on The Cypress Room, Swine Southern Table & Bar and Wynwood Kitchen & Bar on this month's list.

 Think we missed something?
 Temper tantrum not necessary- just nominate your favorite restaurant in the comments section or drop us a line.
 Pop-up restaurants, however, do not qualify.

 Not just another insipid Miami steakhouse, Michael Mina's exceptional clubby, contemporary steakhouse tucked away in the Turnberry Isle Resort & Club is the way it is for many reasons, one big one being executive chef Gabriel Fenton, whose skills are a cut above most as seen in dishes such as lobster-stuffed tempura squash blossoms with truffle vinaigrette and an apple cider-glazed pork belly.
 And then there are those duck fat fries.